-We remark that the expression of a statement as a first-order sentence in $ACF_0$ is a very important question.
-One of the main applications of this idea is Lefchetz's Principle (cf. \cite{Seidenberg}), frequently used in algebraic-geometry, using the fact that $ACF_0$ is a complete theory (\cite{Hodges}): in order to prove a statement for a variety over an algebraically closed field of zero characteristic, it suffices to show it for $\k = \mathbb{C}$, where transcendental methods are appliable.
+We remark also that the expression of a statement as a first-order sentence in $ACF_0$ is a very important question.
+One of the main applications of this idea is Lefchetz's Principle from algebraic geometry, since $ACF_0$ is a complete theory (\cite{Hodges}), in order to prove a statement for a variety over an algebraically closed field of zero characteristic, it suffices to show it for ${\mathsf k} = \mathbb{C}$, where transcendental methods are appliable.
+The Gelfand-Kirillov Conjecture is obviously in the realm of noncommutative algebraic geometry, but as a illustration of our result, the validity of the Gelfand-Kirillov Conjecture for simple Lie algebras of type C or G, where it is still open, over any algebraically closed field of zero characteristic, is equivalent to its validity over $\mathbb{C}$, where we can use complex Lie group techniques and other analytic and geometric theories.
+We remark, however, that since of course not every geometric aspect can be expressed in first-order logic, there is a need to be careful (cf. \cite{Seidenberg})$^4$ \footnote{$^4$ However, the general feeling that Lefchetz's principle holds for any reasonably simple statement in algebraic geometry has been formalized in the work \cite{Eklof}.}

-In fact, we will prove a stronger form of this Theorem (Theorem \ref{main}, cf. \cite[Remark 1]{Premet}).
-From it, Theorem \ref{main1} will follow as a Corollary.

-We remark that Gelfand-Kirillov Conjecture makes perfect sense, with the same definition of objects, when $\k$ is algebraically closed of prime characteristic (cf. \cite[Introduction]{Premet}).
-The same remark applies to the Noncommutative Noether's Problem, since the action of $W$ on its canonical representation is crystallographic.